-Below is a table containing areas of study and the corresponding departments at Swansea in which students can take courses subject to the conditions stated under "Course Offerings".
+Below is a table containing CSU IP approved study areas for 2016-17 IP participants (left column) and the corresponding department in which students can take courses subject to the conditions stated under "Course Offerings."
 Each semester, students are expected to take all courses in the area in which they were selected except for one course each semester, which may be a course from another area.

 Areas of study Relevant courses can be found in the following departments:

 Classics History and Classics

 Criminal Justice Criminal Justice and Criminology

 Economics Economics

 History History and Classics

-English Literature English Language and Literature
+Literature English Language and Literature

 Physics Physics

 Political Science Political and Cultural Studies

 Psychology Psychology